blairious/CozyHasher/README.md

 You can add the nuget package manually from Github or by typing:

 ```
-No version currently available
+dotnet add package CozyHasher --version 1.2.2
 ```

 in your CLI.

-Please note that the most current version is 1.1.3 and using any older versions is not recommended.
+Please note that the most current version is 1.2.2 and using any older versions is not recommended.

 ## Using CozyHasher